Background

 - Non-leaf HyperNodes’ member selectors do not support

-selectors cannot be configured simultaneously.- When a HyperNode’s member is of type
+selectors cannot be configured simultaneously; only one type of selector can be configured.- When a HyperNode’s member is of type

 Node